-The St. Louis County Department of Public Health is continuing to actively investigate an outbreak of Escherichia coli O157 (E. coli) mainly affecting students, parents and guests of Rockwood Summit High School who attended an off-campus event.
+The St. Louis County Department of Public Health is continuing to investigate an outbreak of Escherichia coli O157 (E. coli) mainly affecting students, parents and guests of Rockwood Summit High School who attended an off-campus event.

 As of Nov.
 18 at noon, 94 cases have been identified.
 Some of these cases have been laboratory-confirmed, while others are presenting compatible symptoms and epidemiological links to confirmed cases.